-Generators have two power ratings; maximum or surge power and continuous power.
-Continuous power refers to the number of watts or kilowatts the generator is able to supply continuously without overloading.
-Maximum or surge power is a higher output that lasts just a few seconds for starting motors.
+Generators come with two power capacity ratings; the maximum or starting watts and the continuous capacity or running watts.
+Runnign watts refers to the power the generator is able to supply continuously without overloading.
+Starting watts is a boost of power available for a few seconds while starting a motors.
 At startup, motors require two to six times more power than their continuous power requirement.
 A generator must provide this surge of power for for several seconds without overloading.

 Typical Appliance Power Requirements